2020cats/steam-on-modern-chromeOS-bugette-crostini-/README.md

 **Otherwise...**

 # Install Vulkan without Installer

+## Warning: This is a pain and most likely not up to date.

 Inside penguin in crosh you now must make sure your system is up to date.
 Add the i386 architecture and install: xwayland, libva-wayland2, libegl-mesa0, libegl1-mesa-dev, mesa-vulkan-drivers, mesa-vulkan-drivers:i386, vulkan-tools, mesa-utils, libvulkan1, libvulkan1:i386, libvulkan-dev, libvulkan-dev:i386, libwayland-client0, libwayland-client0:i386, libwayland-server0, libwayland-server0:i386, libwayland-egl1:i386, libwayland-cursor0:i386, xdg-desktop-portal-gtk.
 You can try vmc start but it doesn't seem to work with, vulkan.
 ```